obieh/SG-NACL-/README.md

 ## Create an Instance in public subnet

-* head over to EC2 page, add a name and select os image you want to use.
+* Head over to EC2 page, add a name and select os image you want to use.

 ![](./img/Pasted%20image%20(2).png)